flexera-public/policy_templates/cost/azure/unused_ip_addresses/README.md

 This policy has the following input parameters required when launching the policy.

 - *Email Addresses* - Email addresses of the recipients you wish to notify.
-- *Azure Endpoint* - Azure Endpoint to access resources
+- *Azure Endpoint* - Select the API endpoint to use for Azure.
+Use default value of management.azure.com unless using Azure China.
 - *Days Unattached* - The number of days an IP address needs to be detached to be considered unused.
 This value cannot be set above 90 due to Azure only storing 90 days of log data.
 If this value is set to 0, all unattached IP addresses will be considered unused.
 - *Allow/Deny Subscriptions* - Whether to treat Allow/Deny Subscriptions List parameter as allow or deny list.
 Has no effect if Allow/Deny Subscriptions List is left empty.
 - *Allow/Deny Subscriptions List* - Filter results by subscription ID/name, either only allowing this list or denying it depending on how the above parameter is set.
 Leave blank to consider all the subscriptions.
 - *Allow/Deny Regions* - Whether to treat Allow/Deny Regions List parameter as allow or deny list.
 Has no effect if Allow/Deny Regions List is left empty.
 - *Allow/Deny Regions List* - Filter results by region, either only allowing this list or denying it depending on how the above parameter is set.
 Leave blank to consider all the regions.
-- *Exclude Tags* - Cloud native tags to ignore instances that you don't want to produce recommendations for.
-Format: Key:Value
+- *Exclusion Tags (Key:Value)* - Cloud native tags to ignore resources that you don't want to produce recommendations for.
+Use Key:Value format for specific tag key/value pairs, and Key:\* format to match any resource with a particular key, regardless of value.
+Examples: env:production, DO_NOT_DELETE:\*
 - *Automatic Actions* - When this value is set, this policy will automatically take the selected action(s).

 Please note that the "Automatic Actions" parameter contains a list of action(s) that can be performed on the resources.
 When it is selected, the policy will automatically execute the corresponding action on the data that failed the checks, post incident generation.
 Please leave it blank for *manual* action.